news-guy/utube/README.md

 1. User enters a YouTube URL
 2. The application extracts the video ID from the URL
+3. It calls the Vercel serverless API to fetch the transcript
-3. It fetches the transcript using the YouTube Transcript API
+4. The API fetches the transcript from YouTube Transcript API
-4. If no transcript is available, it falls back to auto-generated captions
+5. If no transcript is available, it falls back to auto-generated captions
-5. The transcript is sent to OpenAI's GPT-4o-mini for summarization
+6. The transcript is sent to OpenAI's GPT-4o-mini for summarization via the API
-6. Two summaries are generated:
+7. Two summaries are generated:
    - A complete overview of the video
    - Segment-by-segment summaries for every 5 minutes

-## Important Notes

-- This application uses client-side API calls for simplicity, which is not recommended for production use as it exposes your API keys.
-- For a production deployment, you should implement server-side API calls using serverless functions or a backend service.
-- The application attempts to use auto-generated captions when a transcript isn't available, but this may not work for all videos (e.g., those without any captions).

 ## License